 It may seem to be the easiest option to eat at, but when you arrive and there’s a vending machine selling tickets for ramen only in Japanese, it can overwhelming.

 Typically it is either a miso or soy broth and almost always comes with pork and some other topping.

 They often will ask for the how you like your noodles cooked.
 Best to ask for help, or point at someone else’s dish. *For those who have shellfish allergies, a lot of the broths are made with shrimp so be sure to ask before you order.

-Shabu-Shabu: A cook-it-yourself kind of restaurant brings your a boiling broth where you cook your own meats and veggies in.
+A cook-it-yourself kind of restaurant brings you a boiling broth where you cook your own meats and veggies in.

 What to know before arriving at a restaurant in Japan

-- It seems that in such a modern city that credit cards would be easily accepted.
+- It seems that in such a modern city credit cards would be easily accepted.
 Not here — expect everywhere to be cash only.

 - Tipping is not expected, and often times if you leave the change they will run after you to give it back.